 MS: Designers will focus more on considering the feelings of the users.

 FS: Where does the design inspiration for your works come from?
 How do you feed your creativity?
 What are your sources of inspirations?

 MS: Philosophy, sociology and pursuit of happiness.
-Also, I find inspiration in personalities and energies like Ray Charles, Mozart, Bob Marley, Yves Saint Laurent, and most importantly Antoni Gaudi.
+Also, I find inspiration in personalities and energies like Ray Charles, Mozart, Bob Marley, Yves Saint Laurent, and Antoni Gaudí.